 4 Pole Tennis Court Layout

 Four-pole layouts place two poles along each sideline.
 Baseline placement is avoided to ensure proper net area illumination and reduce glare.
 Each pole typically supports two fixtures, which is the minimum for adequate coverage.
-The main advantage is space efficiency with fewer poles, but pole height must increase for proper light distribution, which can cause light spillover.
+The main advantage is space efficiency with fewer poles, but tennis court light pole height must increase for proper light distribution, which can cause light spillover.
 Four-pole layouts are common for recreational courts.

 6 Pole Tennis Court Layout

 Six-pole layouts place three poles along each sideline, adding two center court positions compared to four-pole designs.
 Each pole mounts 1-2 fixtures as needed.
 This setup reduces shadows and light loss, as each pole covers a smaller area.
 The main drawback is higher installation cost due to more poles and wiring.
+For larger facilities, tennis court lighting poles in a six-pole configuration can provide improved uniformity and visibility.

 8 Pole Tennis Court Layout